-Embroidery Designer Jobs
+Embroidery Designer Job Description:

 Embroidery designers use special stitching techniques to decorate fabrics, garments, and accessories.
 Examples of embroidery techniques include cross-stitching, crewel, back stitching, filet, English, lattice, medieval, Persian, Roman, straw, and white work.
 Embroidery designers may work for fashion designers, artists, textile companies, clothing manufacturers, linen manufacturers, retail chains, furniture manufacturers, upholsterers, handbag manufacturers, and toy design and manufacturing companies.
 Because embroidery is often used to cover repair work on fabrics, garments, and other materials, some embroiders may also work for dry cleaning services and tailors.

-Becoming an Embroidery Designer
+Becoming a Embroidery Designer:

 Most employers prefer applicants with talent, a degree, and solid experience.
 You should be familiar with embroidery machines and experienced with most hand embroidery techniques.
 You can learn many of these techniques and master the use of embroidery machines through most fashion design programs.
 In some cases, you will have to take personal interest courses outside of the degree program.

 Community colleges, art centers, and technical schools may offer embroidery classes that may not be a part of your degree program.
 Some even offer certificate programs in embroidery.
 Before enrolling in any degree program, check to make sure the classes you’re interested in are available.